Coastal Hazards Adaptation Plan

 • Burgess Creek Monitoring with UniSC

-• Investigating potential reasons behind the Creek's morphological and water quality changes (see further details at the bottom of the Burgess Creek Catchment page)
+• Investigating potential reasons behind the Creek's morphological and water quality changes (see further details at the bottom of the Burgess Creek Catchment page).

 • Nearshore Coral Reef Monitoring

-• Monitoring the health of our natural coral reef ecosystems and begin investigating potential coastal protection benefits they may provide
+• Monitoring the health of our natural coral reef ecosystems and begin investigating potential coastal protection benefits they may provide.

 2. ‘Living Foreshores Noosa’ Phase 1: Designing for Resilience

-• Noosaville Foreshore Resilience
+• Noosaville Foreshore Concept Designs for Resilience

 • Developing best-practice design concepts for non-intrusive, innovative, and living foreshore protection that build the resilience of adjacent public and private assets in Noosaville to future frequent inundation, storm tide inundation and catchment flooding.